11 February 2025

 National Apology Day is a time to reflect on the ongoing impacts and intergenerational trauma experienced by the Stolen Generations, their families, and Aboriginal and Torres Strait Islander communities.

-The National Apology formally acknowledged the injustices of past Government policies and practices that forcibly removed Aboriginal and Torres Strait Islander children from their families, country and culture.
+The National Apology formally acknowledged the injustices of past Government policies and practices that forcibly removed multiple generations of Aboriginal and Torres Strait Islander children from their families, country and culture.
 It is a day to reflect on these past wrongs and consider how we might individually and collectively ensure the same wrongs don’t occur again.

-This year, 2023, marks the 15th anniversary of the formal apology to Aboriginal and Torres Strait Islander peoples made by former Prime Minister Kevin Rudd, on behalf of the nation, in 2008.
+This year, 2025, marks the 17th anniversary of the formal apology to Aboriginal and Torres Strait Islander peoples made by former Prime Minister Kevin Rudd, on behalf of the nation, in 2008.

 At Life Without Barriers, we believe that in order to achieve reconciliation, it is imperative that all Australians acknowledge the true history of our nation, and the damaging effects colonisation continues to have on Aboriginal and Torres Strait Islander communities.
+We also recognise the enduring strength and resilience of Aboriginal and Torres Strait Islander Peoples as they continue to advocate for change and a future shaped by self-determination.

 What was the purpose of the National Apology?